appbaseio/reactive-manual/docs/v1.0.0/advanced/React.md

 ## React

-One of the key ideas behind Reactive Maps is the sensor / actuator design pattern, which allows defining how an actuator component reacts to changes in the states of the sensors.
+One of the key ideas behind Reactive Search and Reactive Maps is the reactive design pattern, which allows defining how a component reacts to changes in the states of the sensors.

 ### Usage